Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Experimentation

+Table \ref{CLUSTERING_RESULTS} reports the anomaly detection results in terms of accuracy and V-measure for different window sizes and clustering algorithms.
+We limit our analysis to the best-performing clustering algorithms requiring the manual tuning of the number of clusters (K-Means, WARD, Spectral Clustering, and BIRCH) and the best-performing density-based clustering algorithm (HDBScan).

+First, let us consider the impact of increasing the number of clusters in K-Means, WARD, Spectral Clustering and BIRCH on the evaluation metrics.
+Except for BIRCH, increasing the number of clusters leads to better performance, with Spectral Clustering peaking at 0.94 accuracy and 0.81 V-measure with 50 clusters.
+Such high performance is due to the ability of the algorithm to build specific, homogeneous, and complete clusters.
+However, it is worth noting that a higher cluster number increases the computational complexity and may lead to overfitting due to the specificity of the clusters being built.
+Therefore, selecting a lower number of clusters could be safer in terms of generalization capability and speed while maintaining a reasonably high accuracy, as Spectral Clustering achieves 0.82 accuracy and 0.61 V-measure with only 10 clusters.

+Second, let us discuss the impact of the window size on the evaluation metrics.
+On the one hand, a window size equal to 5 leads to worse performance, with the lowest accuracy and V-measure being 0.61 and 0.32 for K-Means.
+On the other hand, increasing the window size leads to higher accuracy and V-measure across all the clustering algorithms --- except for HDBScan, whose accuracy and V-measure, respectively, drop from 0.69 to 0.34 for window size equal to 5 and 0.37 to 0.09 for window size equal to 15.
+Hence, while K-Means, WARD, Spectral Clustering, and BIRCH are able to build better clusters through the additional conformance checking diagnoses yielded by a larger window size, HDBScan is unable to effectively use such information.
+In conclusion, it is worth noting that, despite the majority of algorithms achieving better accuracy and V-measure, increasing the window size generally leads to higher conformance checking times.

-In conclusion, our experimentation outlined that: \begin{itemize} \item Online conformance checking of the online traces with the Petri net in Fig. \ref{RBC_RBC_HO_PETRI_NET} allowed us to extract diagnoses that can be accurately handled by our clustering process to predict the fault that occurred in the system, achieving up to 94\% accuracy and 81\% V-measure; \item Our explanation process allowed us to identify the misbehaving components of different online traces.
-The larger the window size, the more accurate the localization is with respect to the specific faulty component. \end{itemize} These results open the opportunity to experiment with more process discovery and conformance checking algorithms to evaluate their impact on the subsequent steps of the methodology.
+In conclusion, online conformance checking of the online traces with the Petri net in Fig. \ref{RBC_RBC_HO_PETRI_NET} allowed us to extract diagnoses that can be accurately handled by our clustering process to predict the fault that occurred in the system, achieving up to 0.94 accuracy and 0.81 V-measure.